nanoporetech/modkit/book/src/intro_pileup_hemi.md

 is the case with [duplex](https://www.youtube.com/watch?v=8DVMG7FEBys) reads).
 For CpGs in the example above the `MM` tags would be `C+m?` and `G-m?` for the top-strand and bottom-strand cytosines, respectively.

-The `modkit pileup-hemi` will perform an aggregation of the methylation "patterns" at genomic positions.
+The `modkit pileup-hemi` command will perform an aggregation of the methylation "patterns" at genomic positions.
 An example command to perform hemi-methylation analysis at CpGs would be

 ```bash